 Do Not Underestimate The Seriousness Of Student Sexual Misconduct Charges

-Contact a lawyer at NachtLaw in Michigan for help with legal issues related to employment law, business litigation and civil rights.
+Contact a lawyer at NachtLaw in Michigan and Ohio for help with legal issues related to employment law, business litigation and civil rights.
 Call 888-312-7173.
 “David Nacht represented my son in a university proceeding involving very serious false allegations.
 He defended him vigorously, which resulted in a positive outcome.
 He was always there for both my son and me, and fought his hardest with a very caring and supportive attitude.
 He took phone calls at all hours and was very compassionate throughout a very grueling process.
 My son has since graduated from the university.
 I cannot thank David enough.” ~ Sandy B.

 David Nacht represents students, professors and employees who are accused of violating sexual misconduct and sexual harassment policies.
 When your reputation and career are on the line, you feel as though you are being accused of committing a crime.
 You need an experienced lawyer to guide you through the internal investigation process that colleges and universities use.
 It is an enormous mistake to sit through an interview without being accompanied by counsel.
 Seemingly innocent statements and admissions by you, or denial by you of facts that the university can prove, can result in a university official finding you “responsible” for an act that you did not commit.

 - Students are being suspended and expelled from universities

 - Applications to other colleges, graduate schools and jobs are harmed

 - Professors and other employees are fired

 - Referrals are now routinely made to police authorities for possible criminal prosecution for sexual misconduct

 The defenses to a university investigation are similar to those in defending a civil lawsuit.